mas-bandwidth/gafferongames/content/post/integration_basics.md

             state.v = state.v + dvdt * dt;
         }

-Notice how the integrator evaluates derivatives at four points.
-Notice also how derivative a is used when calculating b, b is used when calculating c, and c into d.
+The RK4 integrator samples the derivative at four points to detect curvative.
+Notice how derivative a is used when calculating b, b is used when calculating c, and c into d.
 This feedback of the current derivative into the calculation of the next is what gives the RK4 integrator its accuracy.

 Importantly, each of these derivatives a,b,c and d will be _different_ when the rate of change in these quantities is a function of time or a function of the state itself.
 For example, in our spring damper system acceleration is a function of the current position and velocity which change throughout the timestep.